Degree-degree correlations in random graphs with heavy-tailed degrees: Correlations between random variables

 \subsection{Rank correlations}

 For two-dimensional data $((X_i, Y_i))_{i=1}^n$, let $r_i^{X}$ and $r_i^{Y}$ be the rank of an observation $X_i$ and $Y_i$, respectively, when the sample values $(X_i)_{i=1}^n$ and $(Y_i)_{i=1}^n$ are arranged in a descending order.
 The idea of rank correlations is in evaluating statistical dependences on the data $((r_i^X,r_i^Y))_{i=1}^n$, rather than on the original data $((X_i, Y_i))_{i=1}^n$.
-Rank transformation is convenient, in particular because the two components of the resulting vector $(r^X_i,r_i^Y)$ are realisations of identical uniform distributions, implying many nice mathematical properties.
+Rank transformation is convenient, in particular because, for continuous random variables, the two marginals of the resulting vector $(r^X_i,r_i^Y)$ are realizations of identical uniform distributions, implying many nice mathematical properties.

-The statistical correlation coefficient for the rank is known as Spearman's rho~\cite{Spearman1904}:
+The statistical correlation coefficient for the ranks is known as Spearman's rho~\cite{Spearman1904}: